Aeropostal Alas de Venezuela: Recent history

 In August 1994, commercial operations ceased, as part of a government effort to trim expenses.
-In 1996, Corporacion Alas de Venezuela (CAV), a private company owned by Nelson Ramiz, a Cuban-born US citizen, and his Venezuelan wife, Haydhelm Emilia Valesquez Morales, bought the assets from the liquidator, at an auction in Caracas on September 27, 1997, in a transaction that led to litigation in New York and Caracas.
+In 1996, Corporacion Alas de Venezuela (CAV), a private company owned by Nelson Ramiz, a Cuban-born US citizen, and his Venezuelan wife, Haydhelm Emilia Valesquez Morales, bought the assets from the liquidator at an auction in Caracas on 27 September 1997, in a transaction that led to litigation in New York and Caracas.
 The purchase was funded by an investment company Alas International Limited ("Alas").
-Instead of delivering the purchased assets to Alas, as required by the funding agreement, CAV restarted airline operations on January 7, 1998, using the purchased assets without permission from Alas.
-Alas launched a series of lawsuits against Ramiz, Valesquez, CAV, and Aeropostal and on November 2, 1998, the US Supreme Court of New York found in favor of Alas, a judgment later confirmed on appeal.
-The essence of the judgment was that neither Ramiz, Morales, CAV nor the airline had any economic or legal interest in the various assets purchased in 1997, including the aircraft and the trade name "Aeropostal".
-As a result, CAV, the airline, and Ramiz entered into a settlement agreement on February 29, 2000, filed and entered at the New York Supreme Court with Index No. 601817/97 under which title of the aircraft transferred to the Alas owners but Alas allowed the airline to continue flying the aircraft in return for various payments.
+Instead of delivering the purchased assets to Alas, as required by the funding agreement, CAV restarted airline operations on 7 January 1998, using the purchased assets without permission from Alas.
+Alas launched a series of lawsuits against Ramiz, Valesquez, CAV, and Aeropostal, and on 2 November 1998, the US Supreme Court of New York found in favor of Alas, a judgment later confirmed on appeal.
+The essence of the judgment was that neither Ramiz, Morales, CAV, nor the airline had any economic or legal interest in the various assets purchased in 1997, including the aircraft and the trade name "Aeropostal".
+As a result, CAV, the airline, and Ramiz entered into a settlement agreement on 29 February 2000, filed and entered at the New York Supreme Court with Index No. 601817/97 under which title of the aircraft transferred to the Alas owners but Alas allowed the airline to continue flying the aircraft in return for various payments.
 CAV and Aeropostal subsequently defaulted on the settlement and further litigation followed in the Supreme Court of the State of New York under case reference 652688/2012, as a result of which, CAV and Aeropostal owe the successors to Alas very significant damages.

-in March 2007 Aeropostal had 2,319 employees.
+In March 2007, Aeropostal had 2,319 employees.